 Serve a traditional Seven-Layer Salad in a Mason jar for a bit of nostalgic Americana style.
 Tie several strands of thin red or blue ribbon around the jar rim and leave long streamers hanging loose for a ‘fireworks’ look.
 Party-goers can take their jars with them to the next house to finish eating while the grilling begins.

-Since the kids probably won’t spend as much time eating salad as the adults, keep them busy with a 4th of July scavenger hunt.
+Since the kids probably won’t spend as much time eating salad as the adults, keep them busy with a patriotic scavenger hunt.
 Give each child a piece of paper with patriotic things to find: 7 red stripes, 6 white stripes, 13 white stars, something that’s solid blue, a 4, 1, two sevens, a 6, etc.

 For younger children, provide a paper with picture outlines of stars, stripes, something red, something blue, etc. Provide crayons so they can fill in the outlines as they find each item.